NormNormalization of STLC

 end.

-We need similar machinery to talk about repeated extension of a typing context using a list of (identifier, type) pairs, which we call a type assignment.
+We need similar machinery to talk about repeated extension of a

 Definition tass := list (string × ty).